-Beverly Hemings was the oldest surviving son of Sally Hemings.
+Beverly Hemings was the oldest surviving son of Sally Hemings and Thomas Jefferson.
 At Monticello he worked as carpenter.
-He was also remembered as a musician, called upon to play violin for dances arranged by Jefferson's granddaughters.
+He was also remembered as a musician, called upon to play violin for dances arranged by Jefferson';s granddaughters.
 Sometime in late 1821 or early 1822, he left Monticello, possibly in the company of his sister Harriet, and was not pursued.
-According to his brother Madison, Beverly Hemings passed into white society in Washington, D.C.
+According to his brother Madison, Beverly Hemings passed into white society and raised a family in Washington, D.C., or possibly Maryland.
 There is no other record of his life following his departure.